m-tedeschi/vim-btw/README.md

 # --- End Vim BTW --- #
 ```
-7. Reload your terminal -- Vim BTW should be running and will update your status accordingly:
+7. Reload your terminal.
+Vim BTW should be running and will update your status accordingly:
 ```
 lsof -c vim-btw
 ```